Despite fears, no racism recorded midway through Russia's World Cup

 “They see us around and they ask whether we need anything,” said Colombian fan Hernan Garcia.
 “No racism at all so far.
 It has been an amazing experience.”

-Reporting by Elena Gyldenkerne and Gabrielle Tétrault-Farber; Editing by Andrew Osborn and Alison Williams
+Reporting by Elena Gyldenkerne and Gabrielle Tétrault-Farber; Editing by Andrew Osborn and Toby Chopra